Thoughtscript/x_team_tensorflow_js/README.md

 # Shout Outs

-To my knowledge this is perhaps one of the first fully JavaScript **Stock Prediction** examples (either using a *Recurrent Neural Net* or a *Convolutional Neural Net*):
+To my knowledge this is perhaps one of the first 100% JavaScript **Stock Prediction** examples (either using a *Recurrent Neural Net* or a *Convolutional Neural Net*) and probably the first for TensorFlow.js:

 1. **John Murphy's** outstanding <a href="https://www.linkedin.com/pulse/trading-penny-stocks-nodejs-robinhood-api-john-murphy/">**pure-node implementation**</a>.
 2. **karthikbadam's** <a href="https://github.com/encog/encog-javascript">**Encog-based**</a> <a href="https://github.com/karthikbadam/TimeFork">**TimeFork**</a>.